ggozad/jarn.xmpp.core/README.txt

 Usage
 -----

 * Login several users in different browsers.
 Note the ugly logs at the bottom with the XMPP stanzas exchanged.
-Each will be able to post a message to his node.
+* Each user is able to post a message to his node.
 Others will receive in real time.
 The portlets will be updated on reload.

-* There exists an example of notification.
-This is intended as a demo and will change.
-In a folder make a few users reviewers and a few others contributors.
-When someone submits for publication all reviewers get a notification.
-When the document is published the owner gets a notification.
+* As some user subscribe to some content by clicking the subscribe button (it's at IBelowContent).
+As some other user modify the content/workflow, the subscribed user should receive a notification.
 * From you normal jabber client login as one of the users.
 You will see that your contacts are online.
 Send them a messsage which will appear on their browser.

 .. _XEP-0071: http://xmpp.org/extensions/xep-0071.html